-There were no material changes made to the HSBC Securities (USA) Inc. ("HSI") Form ADV Part 2A-Appendix 1 (commonly referred to as the "Brochure") since the update of the Brochure in April 2020.
+There is one material change made to the HSBC Securities (USA) Inc. ("HSI") Form ADV Part 2A-Appendix 1 (commonly referred to as the "Brochure") since the update of the Brochure in December 2023.

-In addition, the following non-material changes will be highlighted:
+The following material change will be highlighted below:

-Item 4: Services, Fees and Compensation section was updated:
+Item 4: Services, Fees and Compensation